-The CGN&C Committee recommended, and the Board approved, the annual fees for non-executive directors described in the table below.
+The company has not increased the Annual Retainer and Shares Fee paid to its directors since May 2017.
+During its May and August 2021 meetings, the committee considered comparative market data on director compensation presented by its compensation consultant.
+At their respective December 2021 meetings, the CGN&C Committee recommended, and the Board approved, the annual fees for non-executive directors described in the table below, to be effective commencing with the Board and committee meetings in February 2022.
+These amounts reflect increases of \$20,000 in the annual cash retainer and \$30,000 in the value of the shares fee, as well as the supplemental cash fees for committee leadership roles on the new committees.
 All annual cash fees are paid in quarterly installments in arrears for the period of service between regularly-scheduled Board meetings.
 The company does not pay meeting attendance fees.

-Director Fee Type Description Amount Annual Retainer Cash retainer \$100,000 Shares Fee Restricted stock unit ("RSU") award vesting on 1st anniversary of grant \$150,000 Lead Director Fee Supplemental cash fee for board leadership role \$ 40,000 ARC Chair Fee Supplemental cash fee for committee leadership role \$ 60,000 CGN&C Committee Chair Fee Supplemental cash fee for committee leadership role \$ 30,000
+Director Fee Type Description Amount Annual Retainer Cash retainer \$120,000 Shares Fee Restricted stock unit ("RSU") award vesting on 1st anniversary of grant \$180,000 Lead Director Fee Supplemental cash fee for board leadership role \$ 40,000 ARC Chair Fee Supplemental cash fee for committee leadership role \$ 60,000 Corporate Governance and ESG Committee Chair Fee Supplemental cash fee for committee leadership role \$ 25,000 Compensation and Talent Committee Chair Fee Supplemental cash fee for committee leadership role \$ 25,000

 We have also entered into indemnification agreements with each of our non-executive (and executive) directors, which provide for indemnification, to the fullest extent permitted by applicable law, with respect to all expenses and claims that a director incurs in connection with any event or occurrence related to the fact that the director was serving as a director, officer, fiduciary, employee, agent or advisor of Raymond James or any of our affiliates.
 Pursuant to the agreements, directors may also obtain advancement of certain expenses in connection with indemnified claims.
-(A copy of the form of indemnification agreement is exhibit 10.10 to our 2020 Annual Report to Shareholders, as filed with the SEC.)
+(A copy of the form of indemnification agreement is exhibit 10.8 to our 2021 Annual Report to Shareholders, as filed with the SEC.)